Northwest Chapter of Sabbath Keepers Motorcyle Ministry

 The group started the month of September by hosting a literature booth at the Hot Springs Motorcycle Rally in Hot Springs, Arkansas.
 During this three-day event, the group distributed many pieces of literature: Steps to Jesus, The Great Hope, GLOW tracts and coloring books for the attending children.
 On Sabbath morning, members of SKMM attended Sabbath School and church at the Sharon Seventh-day Adventist Church in Hot Springs, Arkansas.
 Later in the month, they hosted a literature booth at the Bikes, Blues and BBQ Motorcycle Rally held in Fayetteville, Arkansas.
 This is an annual, four-day event that is attended by more than 400,000 motorcycle enthusiasts.

-At the end of 2018, the chapter took part in many charity events, toy runs, etc. It is through these contacts that we can witness to others, share the gospel of Jesus and take the time to have prayer with those requesting prayer and to listen to those that just need to talk.
+At the end of 2018, the chapter took part in many charity events, toy runs, etc. It is through these contacts that they can witness to others, share the gospel of Jesus and take the time to have prayer with those requesting prayer and to listen to those that just need to talk.
 These events are great opportunities to plant seeds about Jesus in the community (Thames, 2018).

 The Northwest Arkansas Chapter of the SKMM was invited to share their ministry at the CHOSEN 2019 International Pathfinder Camporee in Oshkosh.
 More than 4,200 Pathfinders from 48 countries and 28 states stopped by the SKMM booth to pick up their free SKMM pin.
 Representatives for the Northwest Arkansas Chapter of SKMM, Chuck Bostwick and Rick Long, were assisted by Paul and Mindy of the LaPorte, Indiana chapter of SKMM along with Willy J of the Tulsa, Okla. chapter.
 Many Pathfinders took part in the motorcycle safety pledge led by Paul, the LaPorte chapter leader.
 The Pathfinders were excited to sit on the various motorcycles and have their pictures taken as a camporee souvenir.
 Many also chose to have their photo taken with some of the Sabbath Keepers.
 They especially liked the bikers with the patch-covered vests.
-We were able to share with the Pathfinders that we are trying to fulfill the scripture of Mark 16:15, to spread the gospel to everyone, including those in the biker community.
-By planting seeds of love and kindness and offering literature, prayers and visitation we can help others in a time of need.
+SKMM members were able to share with the Pathfinders that they are trying to fulfill the scripture of Mark 16:15, to spread the gospel to everyone, including those in the biker community.
+By planting seeds of love and kindness and offering literature, prayers and visitation, they can help others in a time of need.
 The Pathfinders learned that anyone can be a part of this ministry, even if you don’t ride or own a motorcycle (Thames, 2019).

 Thames, Rick.
 (2018, May 31).
 Rallying Together.
 Retrieved from swurecord.org.